Kirovo/Less3/README.md

 - Port for application : 2000

 ## Jasmine test
-Test protocol is managed throught the following command:
+Models and endpoints are managed throught the following command:
-- the environement variable 'ENV' is modified to testing with:
+- the environement variable 'ENV' is modified for testing:
 > $env:ENV = 'test'
 - then :
 > npm run test
-- to return to developping environement :
+- to return to developing environement :
 > $env:ENV = 'dev'

 Then models are tested and should return a sucessful test

 ## Endpoint test
-Endpoint are test with Postman.
+Endpoint can be tested with Postman.

 A Postman json file is accessible in the root of the project: